Alocasia 'Bambino Arrow' – Care and Information

 Etymology

-The genus name "Alocasia" is derived from the Greek words 'a' (without) and 'locus' (a place), referring to the plant's unique flower structure.
+The genus name Alocasia comes from the Greek words a (without) and locus (a place), referring to the plant's unique flower structure.
 The specific epithet 'Bambino Arrow' highlights its small size and arrow-shaped leaves.
 This cultivar was introduced by Dutch growers around 2008, likely as a hybrid involving Alocasia longiloba.

 Frequently Asked Questions about Alocasia 'Bambino Arrow'